 How To Bring Your Own Carrier To Microsoft Teams (BYOC)

-If you have a PSTN calling provider other than Microsoft, it’s now more than possible to use them for your minutes while using Teams as the front-end interface to place the calls.
+If you have a PSTN calling provider outside Microsoft, it’s now more than possible to use them for your minutes while using Teams as the front-end interface to place the calls.

 In this blog post, we walk through the why, how, and how to right now of BYOC in Microsoft Teams.